Zenith Z-89

 Heathkit H89 aka Zenith Z-89.
 This unit has two half-height DD diskette drives in place of the single full-height original.

 The Z-89 is a personal computer introduced in 1979 by Heathkit, but produced primarily by Zenith Data Systems (ZDS) in the early 1980s.
 It combined an updated version of the Heathkit H8 microcomputer and H19 terminal in a new case that has room for a built-in floppy disk on the right side of the display.
 Based on the Zilog Z80 microprocessor, it is capable of running CP/M as well as Heathkit's own HDOS.

 Description

 The Zenith Z-89 is based on the Zilog Z80 microprocessor running at 2.048 MHz, and supports the HDOS and CP/M operating systems.
-The US$2295 Z-89 is integrated in a terminal-like enclosure with a non-detachable keyboard, 12-inch monochrome CRT with a 80x25 character screen (the 25th line was a special status line), 48 KB RAM, and a 5.25" floppy disk drive (originally hard-sectored with 100 KB storage capacity).
+The US$2295 Z-89 is integrated in a terminal-like enclosure with a non-detachable keyboard, 12-inch monochrome CRT displaying 80x25 characters, 48 KB RAM, and a 5.25" floppy disk drive (originally hard-sectored with 100 KB storage capacity).
 The CRT was available in white or green phosphor versions.

-The computer is compatible with Heathkit H8 software.
+The computer is compatible with Heathkit H8 software and shipped with Benton Harbor BASIC.
 Compatible operating systems are HDOS, CP/M (requiring a hardware modification by Heath/Zenith to the ROM monitor), UCSD Pascal (P-System Pascal), and MP/M.